Engage in higher-level thinking

 Leadership Skills

-ULS develops young leaders through group activities, off-campus trips, student government and service projects.
+ULS develops young leaders through group activities, off-campus retreats, student government and service projects.
 Once a month students work in multi-age groups to build their community and work on a project, task or problem to solve together.
 Team-building activities and service projects instill character traits that last a lifetime.

 Each year our 8th graders travel to Washington D.C.
 This four-day trip serves as the culmination of their work in the civics classroom, as well as the leadership lessons and strategies gained during their middle school years.
 The 5th through 7th graders participate in wilderness retreats that involve team-oriented activities to promote cooperation, communication, group problem solving, and conflict resolution.